hbctraining/DGE_workshop_salmon/lessons/05_DGE_DESeq2_analysis2.md

 Now that we have extracted the significant results, we are ready for visualization!

 > ### Adding a fold change threshold:
 > With large significant gene lists it can be hard to extract meaningful biological relevance.
-To help increase stringency, one can also **add a fold change threshold**. _The `summary()` function doesn't have an argument for fold change threshold._
+To help increase stringency, one can also **add a fold change threshold**.
 >
 > For e.g., we can create a new threshold `lfc.cutoff` and set it to 0.58 (remember that we are working with log2 fold changes so this translates to an actual fold change of 1.5).
 >